Museo de Tizimín

 Memories that Transcend

-Key events in Tizimín that have shaped our history are highlighted.
-Some of these historical events are commemorated with events at the Tizimín Museum to preserve their memory and keep our history alive. *NR: No Record
+Key events in Tizimín that have left a mark on our history are highlighted.
+Some of these commemorations take place at the Tizimín Museum to preserve their legacy and keep our historical memory alive. *NR: No Record

 Month